 - Cleaning fees

-- Vacancy reserve—between three and five percent of the rent
+- Vacancy reserve—between 3% and 5% of the rent

 - LLC costs, if you’re using an LLC for your rental property